 - Maintain a cummulative GPA of 3.50 (NOTE the significant digits).

-- Pass a personal interview by NYCOM faculty.
+- Pass a personal interview by NYIT-COM faculty.

 - Receive a favorable Composite Letter of Recommendation from the SUNY-NP Prehealth Advisor.

-- Receive an MCAT score of at least the average score of the entering NYCOM class the semester you matriculate at New Paltz (for Fall 2008, that score is 27).
+- Receive an MCAT score of at least the average score of the entering NYIT-COM class the semester you matriculate at New Paltz (for Fall 2013, that score was 29).

-You must finish all of the required pre-requisite courses for NYCOM and take the MCAT before the fall of your third year here at New Paltz.
+You must finish all of the required pre-requisite courses for NYIT-COM and take the MCAT before the fall of your third year here at New Paltz.
 It is most important that you prepare for the MCAT during the spring semester of your second year.
+In addition to the traditional areas of Biology and Physical Sciences (Chemistry and Physics), the new MCAT (2015) will be testing in the areas of Biochemistry, Psychology, Sociology and Humanities.
 In addition, since you must finish all required courses in your major as well as ALL of your general education requirements within three years, you have few options beyond those described below.

 Given the limited time available to finish your B.S. most semesters will entail a 16 to 19 credit load.
 If you take a few GE courses during summer school, the regular academic year semester course loads can be reduced to 15 - 16 credit-hours.
 Here is a common three year plan for Pre-D.O. students in Biology (this is only an example, other plans are possible and will be worked out with your advisor, Dr. Nolen):

 Biology Major (note: see pre-DO/Biology Major Program -- Cell/Molecular Track)